(L-)BFGS

 Description

-where $P$ is a positive definite matrix.
-If $P$ is the Hessian, we get Newton's method.
-In (L-)BFGS, the matrix is an approximation to the Hessian built using differences in the gradient across iterations.
+In (L-)BFGS, the matrix is an approximation to the inverse of the Hessian built using differences of the gradients and iterates during the iterations.
 As long as the initial matrix is positive definite it is possible to show that all the follow matrices will be as well.
-The starting matrix could simply be the identity matrix, such that the first step is identical to the Gradient Descent algorithm, or even the actual Hessian.

 References